tigerbeetle/tigerbeetle/docs/internals/vsr.md

 - _zone_: The TigerBeetle data file is made up of zones.
 The superblock is one zone.
 - _grid_: The zone on disk where LSM trees and metadata for them reside.
 - _WAL_: Write-ahead log.
 It is implemented as two on-disk ring buffers.
 Entries are only overwritten after they have been checkpointed.
-- _state sync_: The process of syncing checkpointed data (the _grid_, the superblock manifest, and the superblock freeset).
+- _state sync_: The process of syncing checkpointed data (LSM root information, the _grid_, and the superblock freeset).
 When a replica lags behind the cluster far enough that their WALs no longer intersect, the lagging replica must state sync to catch up.

 # Protocols